 The timeline for proposed program name changes varies by type of program.
-For example, degree program name changes require approval by SCHEV and proposed name changes for specializations receive final approval by the Vice President for Academic Affairs and Chief Academic Officer.
+For example, degree program name changes require approval by SCHEV and proposed name changes for specializations receive final approval by the Executive Vice President.
 Regardless, approved name changes are made effective only during summer terms since the college's academic calendar runs from summer term to spring semester.